 So why do I love fixing these wonderful humming machines?

-he would stare at the engine, I would be behind the wheel taking hand signals, both of us wondering if this cough was a start, or its finish, as it sputtered, spewed, belched black smoke and heaved temporarily off its rotten motor mounts.
+He would stare at the engine, I would be behind the wheel watching for hand signals, both of us wondering if this cough was a start, or its finish, as it sputtered, spewed, belched black smoke and heaved temporarily off its rotten motor mounts.
 Then as we held our breath, whether a little English Austin, a rain soaked Jeep, or a dream and scheme Dodge truck, a few coughs more and we'd have our start.
 Father and daughter eyes, frozen, listening to each cylinder fire (or not) would meet through the dusty windshield, we owned the victory together... and if it stayed running, life was good.

 Even if it was for just a few minutes.